-One of the simplest, complementary ways to find stress relief in your life is by using essential oils to calm nerves.
+One of the simplest, complementary ways to find stress relief in your life is by using essential oils for anxiety to calm nerves.
 A 2017 study from South Korea discovered that aromatherapy helped decrease the perceived stress and objective stress of ICU patients.
 It also helped improve their sleep quality.

 But what essential oils help with anxiety?
 We’ve outlined our favorite essential oils for anxiety relief: